Texas Data Privacy and Security Act (TDPSA): Everything you need to know

 Compliance Requirements for Businesses

 To comply with the Texas Data Privacy and Security Act, businesses must take several proactive steps.
-Here’s a detailed breakdown of the primary compliance requirements:
+Key compliance requirements include:

 Enforcement and Penalties